TeamADAPT/ADAPTbaby/README.md

 ## Recent Updates

 As of the latest commit:
-- Updated `adaptbaby_main.py` with expanded multi-model support, including OpenAI, Anthropic, Gemini, and Hugging Face models
+- Added support for Groq models: Llama 3.1 70B Versatile, Llama 3.1 8B Instant, Mixtral 8x7B 32K, and Gemma 7B IT
-- Added support for new Claude 3.5 models: Claude 3.5 Opus, Claude 3.5 Sonnet, and Claude 3.5 Haiku
+- Updated `adaptbaby_main.py` with expanded multi-model support, including OpenAI, Anthropic, Gemini, Groq, and Hugging Face models
-- Integrated multiple LLM providers and implemented `langchain_completion` function to handle different model types
+- Implemented `GroqLLM` class for handling Groq API requests
-- Enhanced `adaptbaby_agent` to use the new completion function
+- Created `test_models.py` script for testing Groq API and available models
-- Successfully tested integration with various models from different providers
+- Updated `.env.example` with new API configurations for Groq and other services
-- Improved error handling and logging for better debugging and monitoring
+- Enhanced error handling and logging for better debugging and monitoring

 Current Development Status:
-- The project now supports a wide range of models from OpenAI, Anthropic, Google (Gemini), and Hugging Face
+- The project now supports a wide range of models from OpenAI, Anthropic, Google (Gemini), Groq, and Hugging Face
 - Updates include changes to dashboard components, templates, function packs, and examples
 - The project is actively being developed with ongoing improvements to various aspects of the system